 Have you traveled to large cities before?
 I’ve been to New York and Chicago, London and Barcelona and Moscow.
 I’ve never felt in any danger there, but I’m a careful traveler.
 Smart at home, too, whatever city that might be.

 Before my first trip to Uruguay, I read dozens of articles.
 A lot of blog posts.
-Many of them talked about safety, the crime rate in Montevideo, escalation of same, how awful it was… I didn’t ignore the stories, but everything is presented through a filter.
+Many of them talked about safety, the crime rate in Montevideo, escalation of same, how awful it was.
+I didn’t ignore the stories, but everything in life, and especially on the internet, is presented through a filter.

-The common-sense guidelines for staying safe set out on the Guru’guay website (very recently) are the same just about everywhere: don’t look like a target for crimes of opportunity.
+The common-sense guidelines for staying safe set out on the Guru’guay website (very recently) are the same just about everywhere: don’t make yourself look like a target for crimes of opportunity.

-Robbery is the most common.
-If you’re taking pictures, you’ll look like a tourist – that’s okay in a tourist destination, but hang on to your bag.
+Robbery is the most common in Uruguay.
+If you’re taking pictures, you’ll be presumed to have money because you look like a tourist – that may be okay in a tourist destination, but hang on to your bag.
 Camera or not, if you carry a large bag, make sure it’s held close to your body rather than swinging around.
-Split up valuables (cash, credit cards, phone) between a bag and pockets.
+Split up valuables (cash, credit cards, phone) between a bag and pockets or only carry what you need for the day.
 If you’ve parked your car in the city, don’t leave anything visible on the seats.

-Ciudad Vieja – the most dicey section of Montevideo after dark, near the port – installed CCTV cameras throughout the neighborhood in 2013 and crime rates have dropped since then.
+Ciudad Vieja – historically the most dicey section of Montevideo after dark, near the port – installed CCTV cameras throughout the neighborhood in 2013 and crime rates have dropped dramatically since then.

-It’s just possible that one of the biggest problem you’ll encounter is the condition of the sidewalks.
-Get distracted for a moment, and you could easily turn an ankle or twist a knee!.
+It’s just possible that one of the biggest problems you’ll encounter is the condition of the sidewalks.
+Get distracted for a moment, and you could easily turn an ankle or twist a knee!